DataFire/Integrations/integrations/generated/google_container/README.md

 ### projects.zones.clusters.setMasterAuth
 Used to set master auth materials.
-Currently supports :- Changing the admin password of a specific cluster.
+Currently supports :- Changing the admin password for a specific cluster.
 This can be either via password generation or explicitly set the password.